15 Types of Septic Systems to Treat & Get Rid of Wastewater

 15 Types of Septic Systems

 Nobody wants to end up with slow-draining sinks and tubs in their new house.
-But if you don't know what sewage treatment options are available, we can surely help.
+But if you don't know what sewage treatment options are available or how a septic system even works, we can surely help.
 Let's go over all the different types of septic systems so you can compare the units.

 When we say septic tanks, you can imagine a gross, watertight tank that's buried deep underground.
+Find out just how deep a septic tank is buried here.
 All the raw wastewater is collected in this tank, where it stays long enough for the solids to separate from water.

 The tank provides a suitable environment for primary decomposition, but the real work is in the treatment units.
 You'll be using some variation of this system in a lot of older rural homes, no matter the types of toilets you have.